 echo "- - -" > /sys/class/scsi_host/$HOST/scan

-The triple dashes, - - -, are wildcards that rescan every channel, every target, and every LUN on the specificed SCSI host.
+The triple dashes, - - -, are wildcards that rescan every channel, every target, and every LUN on the specified SCSI host.

 Rescan Specific SCSI Device (Deprecated)